-• Quick scan - This will guide the antivirus to perform a scan on an area on the computer most susceptible to malware infection.

-- Full scan This performs an in-depth scan of the computer.
+- Quick scan This will guide the antivirus to perform a scan on the area on the computer most susceptible to malware infection. - Full scan This performs an in-depth scan of the computer.
 All the files are scanned.
-It can take time to complete as it is a detailed scan. - Select folder scan If malicious files are only in a particular folder, select the folder(s) and perform the scan either on the specific folder or multiple folders. - Boot-time scan Some viruses are in the system but they do not show up after the computer is started.
+It can take time to complete as it is a detailed scan. - Select folder scan If malicious files are only in a particular folder, select the folder(s) and perform scan on the specific or multiple folders. - Boot-time scan Some viruses are in the system but they do not show up after the computer is started.
 Perform a boot-time scan to detect and remove such viruses while booting.